slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Conclusion

-In this tutorial, we explored one-hot encoding, a very simple way to convert categorical variables for natural language processing tasks.
+In this tutorial, we explored how to create and train word embeddings from scratch, using a neural network to perform a classification task.
 By taking a subset of PubMed abstracts, we were able to see how this approach becomes highly inefficient with larger vocabularies.
 Some of these inefficiencies are due to a lack of understanding relationships between words, as well as a sparse and highly-dimensional feature space.

 We can boost the performance of the training accuracy by adding in another layer, such as a convolution layer.
 I will explore these in future posts.